codelingo/docs/docs/concepts/tenets.md

 StyleCop supports custom rules by providing a SourceAnalyzer class with CodeWalker methods.
 The rule author can iterate through elements of the document and raise violations when the code matches a certain pattern.

 CLQL can express all rules that can be expressed in StyleCop.
-By abstracting away the details of document walking, CLQL can express in 9 lines, [a rule](/style-enforcers/#empty-block-statements) that takes ~50 lines of StyleCop.
-In addition to being, on average, 5 times less code to express these patterns, CLQL queries can be [generated](/clql.md/#query-generation) by selecting the code code elements in an IDE.
+By abstracting away the details of document walking, CLQL can express in 9 lines,a rule that takes ~50 lines of StyleCop.
+In addition to being, on average, 5 times less code to express these patterns, CLQL queries can be generated by selecting the code code elements in an IDE.

 CLQL is not limited to C# like StyleCop.
 CLQL can express logic about other domains of logic outside of the scope of StyleCop, like version control.